olebole/irafdoc/doc/kpnoslit.splot.rst

   <b>Splot</b> provides an interactive facility to display and analyze
   spectra.
 See also <b>bplot</b> for a version of this task useful for making many plots noninteractively.
 Each spectrum in the image list is displayed successively.
-To quit the current image and go on to the next the <tt>'q'</tt>
+To quit the current image and go on to the next the <span style="font-family: monospace;">'q'</span>
   cursor command is used.
 If an image is two-dimensional, such as with multiple aperture or long slit spectra, the aperture or image column/line to be displayed is needed.
 If the image is three-dimensional, such as with